eclipsesource/tabris-js/doc/selector.md

 - `'Type'` matches all widgets of the given type, e.g. `'Button'` matches all Button widgets.
 - `'.class'` matches all widgets that have the given class in their class list, e.g. `'.foo'` matches a widget with `class` set to `'foo'`, but also `'foo bar`'.
 - `'#id'` matches all widgets with the given ID, e.g. `'#foo'` matches all widgets with the ID `'foo'`.
+- `selector1 > selector2` matches all widgets that match `selector2` that also have a parent that matches `selector1`.
+- `:host` matches the widget the selector is used with.
+It currently does not match anything when used on a `WidgetCollection` instance.

 ## Selector Functions